hassanabidpk/androidndkworkshop/debugging_native_code.md

 5. Click the "F8" key to step over, and menu "Run" > "Resume Program" to continue the execution.

 ![Debug native code](images/debug_native_code_9.png)

+We are done with first main part of the tutorial.
+Take 5 minutes break and then move on to [ExoPlayer](exoplayer_integration.md) part.